 Your holiday landing pages should clearly promote your sale, showing your deals and savings without customers needing to scroll or search your site.
 Consider adding a sense of holiday urgency like “One-Day Sale” or “Deals End at Midnight” text.
 Another way to emphasize this is with a countdown graphic that shows the days or hours left for the sale.

 Landing pages should allow holiday shoppers to easily browse once they click the referral link to your site, with clear paths to conversions.
 This means prominent call-to-actions such as “Buy Now” or “Checkout” buttons that can convert within a few clicks.

-As product-reviews are becoming increasingly important in the decision-making process, think about including positive reviews as part of the landing page content.
+As product reviews are becoming increasingly important in the decision-making process, think about including positive reviews as part of the landing page content.

-If you are promoting specific products or categories, such as items from a gift guide, be sure that the landing pages for each product matches the referral link.
+If you are promoting specific products or categories, such as items from a gift guide, be sure that the landing pages for each product match the referral link.
 This can be done using Tapfiliate’s deep linking feature.

 You can also use product-specific landing pages to upsell items.
-For example, a landing page for mobile phones might also feature a “you might also like” section with phone cases, chargers and screen protectors.
+For example, a landing page for mobile phones might also feature a “you might also like” section with phone cases, chargers, and screen protectors.